IOM MIGRATION INFORMATION CENTRE

 1. If the application is submitted by the employer:

-• Written consent of the third country national with the application with a notarized signature;
+• Written consent of the non-EU national with the application with a notarized signature;

-• Confirmation that the employer is not in bankruptcy, dissolution or under compulsory administration in form of an official affidavit;
+• Confirmation that the employer is not in bankruptcy, dissolution or under compulsory administration;

-• Confirmation that the employer does not have any registered pending employees’ claims arising from the employment in form of the same official affidavit.
+• Confirmation that the employer does not have any registered pending employees’ claims arising from the employment.

-An employer wanting to hire a worker for seasonal employment must also meet other requirements specified on the website of the Office of Labour, Social Affairs and Family.
+An employer wanting to hire a worker for seasonal employment must also meet other requirements.

-If a third country national is subject to the visa requirement, he/she must first obtain a work permit and then also apply for a Schengen visa for the purpose of seasonal employment.
+Non-EU nationals who need visa must first obtain a work permit and then also apply for a Schengen visa for the purpose of seasonal employment.

-1. Work permit can be obtained the same way as for a third country national not requiring the Schengen visa (proof of health insurance and accommodation is not required at this stage).
+1. Work permit is to be obtained in the same way as a non-EU national who does not need the Schengen visa (however, proof of health insurance and accommodation is not submitted at this stage).

-2. A third country national submits the Schengen visa application on an official form at the diplomatic mission of the Slovak Republic (embassy or consulate) accredited to the country of the applicant’s residence or citizenship.
+2. A non-EU national submits the Schengen visa application on an official form at the diplomatic mission of the Slovak Republic (embassy or consulate) accredited to the country of the applicant’s residence or citizenship.
 The applicant must submit the following documents:

 • Document proving the purpose of travel, i.e. contract of employment or the employer’s promise to hire the foreign national, containing the prerequisites of a contract of employment;